Chapter Eight: Weaponry

 Launcher: Cost:(Size)x3CP Use:(Size)x2 Range:(Size)x6" Damage:(Payload Structure Level)d6 or object's Damage Notes: Max Payload Size of (Size)/2; max Explosive Size of (Size)

-Unlike regular types of Ranged Weapons, for which ammunition is somehow never an issue, a Launcher's Payload must always be represented in-game by one or more physical objects.
-All Launchers must have a designated area for loading their Payload (e.g., the basket of a catapult, the breech of a cannon, or the trolley of a railgun), and all Payloads must be placed into or onto this location prior to Launch.
+Unlike regular types of Ranged Weapons, for which ammunition is curiously never an issue, a Launcher's Payload must always be represented in-game by one or more physical objects.
+All Launchers must have a designated area for loading their Payload (e.g., the basket of a catapult, the breech of a cannon, or the trolley of a railgun), and Payloads must be placed into or onto this location prior to Launch.
 Players may choose to construct their Launcher with an ammunition battery for auto-loading (such as a missile rack or ammunition drum), but most Launchers end up being loaded by minifigs carrying objects by hand.
-Less traditional Payloads are possible and fully encouraged; an appropriate Launcher might also be used to scramble spacefighters, deliver paratroopers, or send enemy prisoners into orbit.
+Less traditional Payloads are possible and fully encouraged; an appropriate Launcher might also be used to scramble spacefighters, deliver paratroopers, or send enemy prisoners into the sun.
 As long as it is properly loaded, a Launcher may fire once per turn.

-A Launcher can fire a group of one or more Explosives with a combined Explosive Size up to the Launcher's own Weapon Size, or a group of one or more regular objects up to one half the Weapon Size, rounded down (this means that a Size 1 Launcher is limited to either Size 1 Explosives or Size 0 objects like minifig equipment or Vermin).
-The Launcher operator makes a separate Attack Roll for each object launched, as multiple projectiles tend to disperse while in flight.
+A Launcher can fire a group of one or more Explosives with a combined Explosive Size up to the Launcher's own Weapon Size, or a group of one or more regular objects up to one half the Launcher's own Weapon Size, rounded down (this means that a Size 1 Launcher is limited to either Size 1 Explosives or Size 0 objects like minifig equipment or Vermin).
+The Launcher operator makes a separate Attack Roll for each object launched, as groups of projectiles tend to disperse while in flight.
 Non-Explosive Payloads do Crash Damage with full Momentum (9.5: Collisions), doing a d6 of Damage for each point in their current Structure Level.
 Launched Explosives use their Explosion Damage ratings on impact.

 |Payload Example: Missile Racks